Skip to content

 Drive a transaction end-to-end

-tx("name").arg(...) builds an invocation; the four-stage chain takes it from there.
-Each stage returns a typed handle for the next: ResolvedTx → SignedTx → SubmittedTx. waitForConfirmed polls the chain (via TRP) until the transaction reaches the requested stability level; waitForFinalized waits for stronger finality.
+Every tx in the protocol becomes a typed method on the client — client.transfer(...) here.
+It takes a typed argument object (no string keys, no untyped values) and returns the four-stage lifecycle chain.
+Each stage hands a typed handle to the next: ResolvedTx → SignedTx → SubmittedTx. waitForConfirmed polls the chain (via TRP) until the transaction reaches the requested stability level; waitForFinalized waits for stronger finality.

 import { PollConfig } from "tx3-sdk";

-const status = await tx3
+const status = await client

 .resolve()